-Make sure that you are installing your product on a supported hardware or software configuration.
+Make sure that you are installing your product on a supported hardware and operating system configuration.
 For more information, see the certification document for your release on the Oracle Fusion Middleware Supported System Configurations page.

 Oracle has tested and verified the performance of your product on all certified systems and environments; whenever new certifications occur, they are added to the proper certification document right away.
 New certifications can occur at any time, and for this reason the certification documents are kept outside of the documentation libraries and are available on Oracle Technology Network.

 This section describes the operating system requirements of Oracle GoldenGate.
 These requirements fall into one of the following categories:

 The amount of memory that is required for Oracle GoldenGate depends on the amount of data being processed, the number of Oracle GoldenGate processes running, the amount of RAM available to Oracle GoldenGate, and the amount of disk space that is available to Oracle GoldenGate for storing pages of RAM temporarily on disk when the operating system needs to free up RAM (typically when a low watermark is reached).
 This temporary storage of RAM to disk is commonly known as swapping or paging (herein referred to as swapping).
 Depending on the platform, the term swap space can be a swap partition, a swap file, a page file (Windows) or a shared memory segment (IBM i platforms).

 Modern servers have sufficient RAM combined with sufficient swap space and memory management systems to run Oracle GoldenGate.
 However, increasing the amount of RAM available to Oracle GoldenGate may significantly improve its performance, as well as that of the system in general.

 Typical Oracle GoldenGate installations provide RAM in multiples of gigabytes to prevent excessive swapping of RAM pages to disk.
 The more contention there is for RAM the more swap space that is used.